-Generally, the term "employment-based internship placement" refers to a situation in which the employer grants the student release time to use some of his/her regular employment hours to complete a field placement that meets the Social Work Program's criteria.
-This type of field placement is highly preferable to an "add-on" placement, given the high demands of maintaining employment while also attending classes and completing an 18-hour/week placement.
-However, some sites only offer the student additional, unpaid hours to complete a separate, unpaid (add-on) field placement in the organization where they are employed.
-Students should carefully consider whether to accept a field placement in addition to full-time employment within the same organization and should consider the possibility that it may not be possible to find enough hours in the week to perform adequately as both employees and as students under these circumstances.
+Generally, the term "employment-based practicum placement" refers to a situation in which the employer grants the student release time to use some of his/her regular employment hours to complete a practicum placement that meets the Social Work Program's criteria.
+This type of practicum placement is highly preferable to an "add-on" placement, given the high demands of maintaining employment while also attending graduate classes and completing a 16-20 hour/week placement.
+However, some sites only offer the student additional, unpaid hours to complete a separate, unpaid (add-on) practicum placement in the organization where they are employed.
+Students should carefully consider whether to accept a practicum placement in addition to full-time employment within the same organization, particularly if they are in the full-time MSW program and should consider the possibility that it may not be possible to find enough hours in the week to perform adequately as both employees and as students under these circumstances.
 Regardless of whether the placement is part of the student's regular hours or "add-on" hours, students and site administrators must agree that placement in an agency where the student is employed requires a new and separate set of responsibilities and different supervision within the agency setting.